olgawoschitz/bci-emotiv-pygame-fruitrally/README.md

 #**Pygame memory shopping list.**

-This is a simple memory game that works with keyboard and with BCI (Emotiv).
-All the player have to  do is to remember the shopping list and recall it during the game in a correct order by putting the items into the shopping card.
+This is a simple memory game that works with a keyboard and with Cortex API (Emotiv).
+All you have to  do is to remember the shopping list and recall it during the game in the correct order by putting the items into the shopping cart.
 The player will have only 5 seconds to memorize the shopping list.
-If the player caught the right item, he’ll hear a signal and see the item on the screen right, but if the player caught a wrong item, he will receive 5 seconds additionally to his score time.
+If you caught the right item, you’ll hear a signal and see the item on the screen right, but if you caught a wrong item, you will get 5 seconds additionally to your score time.
 The goal is to catch all items on your list as fast as possible.

+Since mental command training is quite complicated.
+You can have a strong signal for right-command and a weak signal for left-command, in the game you will get tested on your command power.
+Based on this score you will get specified minimal power of the signal for the move.

 ##**How to run this project**